 Collaborative Couple Therapy, developed by Daniel Wile, Ph.D., is a therapeutic approach that takes the couple’s immediate concern (usually a fight or a period of withdrawing from each other) and tries to turn it into an intimate conversation.
 A therapist practicing Collaborative Couple Therapy will, at times, speak for one or both partners in an effort to show them what it would sound like if they were having an intimate and productive conversation rather than the fight or withdrawal they are experiencing.

-Fighting and withdrawing are inevitable in a couple relationship, but partners can become increasingly skillful in reducing their frequency, duration, and damage, and even turning them into opportunities.
-In couple therapy, I reframe for partners, translating their fighting or withdrawing into intimate conversations.
+Fighting and withdrawing are inevitable in a relationship.
+However, partners can learn tools to work through the damage they create; turning opposition into opportunities.
+In couples therapy, I reframe conflict for partners, transforming fighting or withdrawing into productive conversations.
 These conversations help to illuminate a healthy direction for the partnership.View Profile